-Our community is facing the challenge of what is considered a "slot gap," which is a shortage of early learning slots compared to the number of eligible children based on living at or under 185% Federal Poverty Level.
-Our community has a shortage of 2,552 slots for children ages birth to two-year-old and 1,392 slots for 3 to 5-year-olds.
-EPEL is currently leading a community planning committee that is working together to build a plan to offer equitable access to high-quality programs.
+Our community faces the challenge of what is considered a "slot gap," which is a shortage of early learning slots compared to the number of eligible children based on living at or under 185% Federal Poverty Level.
+Our community has a shortage of 2,552 spaces for children ages birth to two-year-old and 1,392 slots for 3 to 5-year-olds.
+EPEL is currently leading a community planning committee working together to build a plan to offer equitable access to high-quality programs.
 We use data to measure our progress and identify community needs for families.

 What Can We Do?

 The Early Childhood System is fragmented, complicated, and difficult for families to navigate.
 Building an equitable, accessible system that is coordinated and aligned will support families in receiving the services needed for children to find success in school.
 We call this process "System Building" through a Collective Impact Model.
 Over 70 partner organizations work together with the mantra of "Together We Can" to ensure families have the information and resources to develop a strong foundation for children.

 University of Chicago professor, James Heckman, the Heckman Equation helps us understand the need to invest in quality early learning for children in their first years of life.
 For every $1.00 invested our community will see a $13.00 return.

 Invest + Develop + Sustain = Gain

 "Investing" in resources for families furthest from opportunity nurtures the "development" of cognitive and social skills, "sustained" through education into adulthood leads to a "gain" for the overall economy of a productive and valuable workforce.

 Children with high-quality early learning care experiences are:

 - 25% more likely to graduate from high school

 - 4x more likely to have completed a bachelors degree or higher